mjordan/GitBags/README.md

 ## Light GitBags

 Even Linus Torvalds [admits](http://osdir.com/ml/git/2009-05/msg00051.html) that Git sucks at handling big files.
 The larger the file, the longer Git operations like `add` take.
 This is a problem, since it is common for Bags to contain large numbers of big files.
 One work around for this problem is to create "light" GitBags.
-In a light GitBag, only the tagfiles (bag-info.txt, manfiest-md5.txt, etc.) are tracked in the Git repo, and the payload files in your Bag's /data directory are not.
+In a light GitBag, only the tagfiles (bag-info.txt, manfiest-md5.txt, etc.) are tracked in the Git repo, and the payload files in the Bag's /data directory are not.

 Modifying the contents of a payload file will result in a new checksum for that file, and regenerating a Bag's manifests will alter its manfiest files (and to bag-info.txt if you use the Payload-Oxum tag) correspondingly.
 For this reason, Git is able to track changes to payload files even if those files are not included in the Git repo.